muarshad01/DeepSeek/Notes/lecture07_notes.md

 #### problem with the self attention mechanism is and
 * The artist painted the portrait of a woman with a brush.
+1. painting a woman with a "brush"
+2. painting of a "woman with a brush"

 ***